EmmaSiminaMuresan/Real_Estate_Flutter_App/README.md

 - **Stateful & Stateless Widgets**

 ## 🚀 📌 Notes:
-- This project was developed as part of the Mastering Cross-Platform Mobile Development with Flutter workshop at ARRK Research & Development S.R.L..
+- This project was developed as part of the Mastering Cross-Platform Mobile Development with Flutter workshop at ARRK Engineering Academy.